What are SYNJARDY and SYNJARDY XR?

 - have heart problems, including congestive heart failure

-- are eating less due to illness, surgery, or a change in your diet
+- are eating less or there is a change in your diet

 - have or have had problems with your pancreas, including pancreatitis or surgery on your pancreas